 What is the process for obtaining a patent?

 As a threshold matter, an investigation should be undertaken to verify the invention is generally the type of subject matter that is eligible for patent protection, and that there are no actions or inactions that would preclude patenting.
-In most cases, it is also prudent to conduct at least a preliminary search of the prior art (including issued patents, published patent applications, and non-patent literature) to assess novelty and non-obviousness.
-Once these preliminary matters have been completed, a nonprovisional utility patent application can typically be prepared, reviewed by the inventor(s), revised, and filed, in a matter of weeks.
+In most cases, it is prudent to assess patentability in view of prior art (including issued patents, published patent applications, and non-patent literature).
+Once these preliminary matters have been completed, a nonprovisional utility patent application can often be prepared, reviewed by the inventor(s), revised, and filed, in a matter of weeks.

 There are many possible variations on the above application process.
-For example, the first filing can be a provisional patent application (which can never ripen into an issued patent absent conversion to a nonprovisional patent application), or a patent application can first be filed as an international application before entry into the U.S. national stage.
+For example, the first filing can be a provisional patent application (which can never ripen into an issued patent absent conversion to a nonprovisional patent application).
+Subject to treaty limitations, a patent application can first be filed as a foreign or international application before filing a related U.S. patent application.

-The U.S. Patent and Trademark Office (USPTO) will publish the patent application in approx. eighteen months after filing, unless such publication is waived by the applicant.
-Due to current patent application backlog, the USPTO will not typically examine the substance of a patent application for at least two years from the filing date (although mechanisms are available to expedite examination).
+The U.S. Patent and Trademark Office (USPTO) will publish non-provisional patent applications approx. eighteen months after filing, unless such publication is waived or accelerated by the applicant.
+Due to current patent application backlog, the USPTO will not usually examine the substance of a patent application for approx. two years from the filing date (although mechanisms are available to expedite examination).
 In a majority of cases, the USPTO examiner will reject some or all inventive claims in a first Office Action.
-The applicant, usually through their agent or attorney, will then amend the application and/or argue its merits in response to the Office Action.
+The applicant, usually through their attorney, then has the option to amend the application and/or argue its merits in response to the Office Action.
 There may be many such prosecution cycles before the patent application is finally issued, abandoned, or appealed.

 During pendency (i.e., after filing and before issuance or abandonment), an applicant may use “patent pending,” “patent applied for,” or similar language in connection with its goods and services that embody the claimed invention.
 Under certain circumstances, a patent holder may be able to later recover damages for market activities that occurred during pendency.